stanley-fork/WFGY/TensionUniverse/BlackHole/Q035_quantum_metrology_limits.md

   Reason: Uses Q035 resource and limit encoding to bound how precisely microscopic parameters can be inferred from noisy condensed matter experiments.

 * Q059 (BH_CS_INFO_THERMODYN_L3_059)
-  Reason: Reuses Q035 style “precision vs cost” metrics when studying the tradeoff between information gain and thermodynamic expenditure.
+  Reason: Reuses Q035 style “precision versus cost” metrics when studying the tradeoff between information gain and thermodynamic expenditure.

 * Q061 (BH_CHEM_REACTION_PATHWAYS_L3_061)
   Reason: Depends on Q035 to quantify how accurately reaction parameters can be estimated before attempting fine grained quantum control of chemical reactions.